experimaestro/experimaestro-cpp/server/doc/index.md

 <head><title>Home</title></head>

+# Presentation

 Experimaestro is an experiment manager, and is composed of

-1. A job scheduler that handles dependencies between jobs and provides locking mechanisms The job scheduler can be controlled via command line (`experimaestro` script) or via the web (where you can easily monitor jobs in real time)
+1. A [job scheduler](scheduler/index.md) that handles dependencies between jobs and provides locking mechanisms The job scheduler can be controlled via command line (`experimaestro` script) or via the web (where you can easily monitor jobs in real time)
-2. A modular experiment description framework, that allows easy description of the various parts of experiments:
+2. A [modular experiment description framework](manager/index.md), that allows easy description of the various parts of experiments:
     - Experiments are written in JavaScript
     - Tasks describe the components that can be used, take as input json objects and produce json objets as output
     - Tasks can be composed through the definition of an experimental plan